 Religious Freedom Center > Events

-This event is being co-sponsored by the Center for Public Theology at Wesley Theological Seminary and the Religious Freedom Center of the Newseum Institute.
+This program is a part of the Public Scholars Project, which is co-sponsored by the AAR Committee on the Public Understanding of Religion and the Religious Freedom Center of the Newseum Institute.